Phlorum - Page Content

 The costs to completely remove bamboo from a property by digging up the rhizomes and appropriately disposing of all the wastes will obviously depend on the size of the infestation and how many properties it affects.

-We may charge for an initial survey, to assess the area and excavation requirements.
+We may charge for an initial survey, to assess the area and excavation or herbicide treatment requirements.

 Request a callback